Skip to main content

 });

-Include the pre built UI in the rendering tree.#
+4.2 Include the pre-built UI in the rendering tree.

 Do you use react-router-dom?

-In each of your individual applications you will have to setup up logic for handling the OAuth 2.0 authentication flow.
-We recommend using a generic OICD or OAuth2 library in order to do this.
+In each of your individual applications you need to set up logic for handling the OAuth 2.0 authentication flow.
+You can use a generic OIDC or OAuth2 library to do this.

 You can use the passport-oauth2 library.
-Just follow the instructions on the library's page and setup your application backend.
-The configuration parameters can be determined based on the response that we received on step 2, when we created the OAuth2 Client.
+Follow the instructions on the library's page and set up your application backend.
+You can determine the configuration parameters based on the response received in step 2, when creating the OAuth2 Client.

 • authorizationURL corresponds to authorizeUrl